Social Media Guidelines

 - Use this webform to request approved social media profile avatars that follow Barnard’s visual identity guidelines.

 - Designate an account administrator with the primary responsibility for overseeing the account, as well as a backup administrator.
 Make sure that your account passwords are kept secure and accessible to those in the department who may need them if regular administrators are unavailable.
-Please follow these guidelines for creating a strong password for your social media account, and change your passwords at least every six months.
+Please create a strong password for your social media account, and change your passwords at least every six months.
 The College may request administrative access to social media accounts to provide further backup.

 - When starting out, concentrate on a single account and assess from there.